li-yu-qiang/CH3CCH-spectral-fitting/README.md

 ## Acknowledgements

 The original CH3CCH fitting script was developed by Yuqiang Li.
 I am grateful to Yaocheng Chen for improving the computational performance of the original code and for developing the accelerated and parallel accelerated versions included in this repository.

+## Questions and issues

+If you have any questions, encounter problems, or find bugs when using this code, please feel free to contact Yuqiang Li at lyq@kasi.re.kr.